 Description

-The barrels are mounted within a finely carved walnut stock beautifully engraved and extensively inlaid with delicate silver wires, forming dense arabesques and flowing Ottoman rumi scrollwork across the wooden surfaces.
+The barrels are mounted within a finely carved walnut stock beautifully engraved and extensively inlaid with delicate silver wires, forming dense arabesques and flowing Ottoman Rumi scrollwork across the wooden surfaces.

 The firearm is remarkable for the extraordinary density and richness of its decoration, the entire surface being carefully worked with virtually no plain areas left undecorated.
-Every visible element of the weapon—barrels, stock and mounts—has been treated as a decorative surface.
+Every visible element of the weapon—barrels, stock and mounts—has been treated as a unified decorative surface.

 The mounts are executed in silver-gilt (gilded silver) and chased with elaborate trophy-of-arms compositions, incorporating crossed swords, muskets, banners, cannon, powder flasks and drums.
 These martial compositions derive in part from European heraldic and military ornament, which was widely adopted and adapted within Ottoman decorative arts during the reform period of the late eighteenth and early nineteenth centuries.